GetStream/stream-chat-swift/README.md

-# The official iOS SDK for [StreamChat](https://getstream.io/chat/)
+---

-> ⚠️ This README refers to an upcoming version of the SDK which is not publicly available yet.
+⚠️ This README refers to a beta version of the SDK not suitable for using in production.

+---

 <p align="center">
   <img src="https://github.com/GetStream/stream-chat-swift/blob/main_v3/Documentation/Assets/iOS%20Chat%20Messaging.png"/>